 3. Apps running on Devices.

-4. Users representing and acting on behalf of human entities residing in the Universe and possibly rendered as a Persona, i.e., an avatar.
+4. Users representing and acting on behalf of human entities residing in the real-life Universe and possibly rendered as a Persona, i.e., an avatar.